srin1k3th/spider_ml_task_2/Base Task/Level_1_ResNet/analysis_resnet.md

 Depth increases representational capacity, but two separate costs work against "deeper is always better":

 1. **Degradation problem** (addressed above) : Mostly resolved by residual connections, so a ResNet-style network doesn't suffer training-accuracy collapse at depths where a plain network might.
-2. **Capacity vs. dataset size** — more layers means more parameters, which raises overfitting risk relative to a fixed-size dataset.
+2. **Capacity vs. dataset size** : More layers means more parameters, which raises overfitting risk relative to a fixed-size dataset.
 CIFAR-10's 50k training images (40k after our validation split) is small by deep learning standards.
 A deeper/wider network than necessary risks memorizing training-set specifics rather than learning generalizable features.

 ## Challenges encountered during implementation